 All photographs of the Shroud and the research on the Shroud are courtesy of Barrie Schwortz at www.shroud.com .

-Could the Shroud of Turin be the authentic burial cloth of Jesus?
-Why can we see the front and back images of a naked crucified man on this burial cloth?
-This conference on the Shroud of Turin will investigate the latest research and new evidence on the history, DNA, pollen, image formation, and dating of the Shroud of Turin.
-This will include carbon dating, also called radiocarbon dating.
+Why can we see the front and back images of a naked crucified man on the Shroud of Turin?
+Could this be the authentic burial cloth of Jesus?
+This conference on the Shroud of Turin, also called the Turin Shroud, will investigate the latest research and new evidence on the history, DNA, pollen, image formation, and dating, including carbon dating or radiocarbon dating.